-Liverpool Arab Arts Festival will take place this summer – but events will be staged online.
+Liverpool Arab Arts Festival takes place this month with all events being staged online.

 Organisers of the annual July festival, the UK’s largest celebration of Arab arts and culture, have announced that unlike some other major city events which have been cancelled or postponed because of the Coronavirus pandemic LAAF will continue.

 LAAF takes place from July 9-18.
-More information from the website HERE
+More information about the programme from the website HERE